Scott Turner (American football coach): Carolina Panthers

 In 2011, Turner started his NFL coaching career with the Carolina Panthers under first-year head coach Ron Rivera.
 Turner served as the offensive quality control coach for two seasons with the Panthers.

 Cleveland Browns

-In 2013, Turner was hired by the Cleveland Browns as their wide receivers coach, coaching under his father and offensive coordinator Norv Turner for the first time.
+In 2013, Turner was hired by the Cleveland Browns as their wide receivers coach.
+This would mark the first time that he coached with his father, who was the Browns offensive coordinator.

 Minnesota Vikings

 In 2014, Turner was hired by the Minnesota Vikings as their quarterback coach under his offensive coordinator father, Norv, and first-year head coach Mike Zimmer.
-He worked closely with Teddy Bridgewater, drafted 32nd overall in the first round of the 2014 NFL Draft.
+He worked closely with Teddy Bridgewater, drafted 32nd overall in the first round of the 2014 NFL draft.
 In 2015, the Vikings won the NFC North division title but lost to the Seattle Seahawks in the wild card.
 He was fired in January 2017.

 Michigan Wolverines

 Turner was hired as an offensive analyst under Michigan Wolverines head coach Jim Harbaugh in February 2017.